 The thing that I personally enjoyed about the new format is that the workouts get progressively a bit harder as you progress through the three weeks of the program.
 For example, you’ll always do leg day, but week two might include a tougher variation of the same moves to ramp up the exertion and maximize your results.

-How to Stream it
+How to Stream it: Can I Stream it On My Smart TV?

-The Extreme Workout Program
+The 21 Day Fix Extreme Workout Program

 You may have also heard of 21 Day Fix Extreme; this is essentially a more advanced version of the 21 Day Fix.
 It’s a great program to do immediately following the original program as the format is the same, but the workouts are taken to the next level.